gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      1.2 {{RFC8996}}.
 This creates additional limitation as discussed in {{DTLS-version}}.

-   * Non-user message DTLS records where limited to only be sent on Stream 0 and requiring that stream to be in-order delivery which could potentially impact applicaitons.
+   * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0 and requiring that stream to be in-order delivery which could potentially impact applicaitons.

-   * DTLS 1.0 has been deprecated for RFC 6083 requiring at least DTLS 1.2 {{RFC8996}}.
-This creates additional limitation as discussed in {{DTLS-version}}.
+   This specification defines the following changes compared with RFC

-This update that replaces RFC 6083 defines the following changes:
+   6083:

    * Removes the limitations on user messages sizes by defining a secure fragmentation mechanism.
 It is optional to support message sizes over 2^64-1 bytes.

-   * Enable DTLS key-change without draining
+   * Enable DTLS key-change without requiring draining all inflight user message from SCTP.

-   * Mandates that more modern DTLS version are required (DTLS 1.2 or 1.3)
+   * Mandates that more modern DTLS version are used (DTLS 1.2 or 1.3)

    * Mandates support of modern HMAC algorithm (SHA-256) in the SCTP